 Different areas of Greece are considered places of mystery and have their own legends that attract investigators and curious tourists.
-Here is our list with the top Five Mystery Destinations in Greece:
+Below is our list with the top five mystery destinations in Greece.

-Τhis artificial island of Greece, separated from the mainland by the narrow Corinth Canal, is home to some 1 million residents in its seven prefectures.
+Τhis artificial island of Greece, separated from the mainland by the narrow Corinth Canal, is home to some one million residents in its seven prefectures.

 Close at hand to Athens, it only takes a few hours to escape the busy Greek capital and enter the natural beauties of the most remote areas of the Peloponnese, which are known for their rich history and unique customs and traditions.